DragonMinded/bemaniutils/README.md

 ## binutils

-A utility for unpacking raw binxml files (files that use the same encoding scheme as the binary network protocol) to their XML representation.
+A utility for unpacking raw binxml data (files that use the same encoding scheme as the binary network protocol) to their XML representation.
 This is useful for examining raw binary blobs or digging into unknown file formats that contain binxml.
 Run it like `./binutils --help` to see help and learn how to use this.